Glossary of Terms:

 Assessed Value: A percentage of the property's actual value, as determined by the Colorado Constitution and statutes, also known as the assessment ratio.

 Assessment Ratio: The relationship between assessed value and market value.
-The residential assessment ratio in Colorado is 7.15% , primary oil/gas production is 87.5% and all other property is 29%.
+The residential assessment ratio in Colorado is 6.765% , primary oil/gas production is 87.5%.
+Click here to view all other assessment ratios.

 Deed: A written, legal instrument that conveys interest in real property when executed and delivered(e.g. bargain & sale deed, quit claim deed, warranty deed).